Tracker Module file made by using samples!

 is a tool that will optimize your module data even further; results may vary, but you can expect to save 0.5-1.5KB overall.
 Run your module through here at the very end!

-(yes, really) is a tool that will optimize your module data even further.
+is a tool that will optimize your module data even further. other xm optimizer that doesn't optimize as much is BoobieSqueezer

 * What's the most efficient module type?